daihuaye/pianohub/README.md

 - Include [pianolizer.hpp](cpp/pianolizer.hpp) in your project.
 It is reasonably well commented and documented and relevant examples are provided inline.
 - [benchmark.cpp](cpp/benchmark.cpp) is a good starting point.
+- [doorbell.cpp](cpp/doorbell.cpp) uses SDFT to trigger HTTP requests by the ringing doorbell.
 - [test.cpp](cpp/test.cpp) describes the expected behavior of the library.

 ### JavaScript & WebAssembly